-The Airport will continue to periodically consult with and keep the following agencies informed of the results of investigations made and remediation actions taken under this Plan:
+The Airport will continue to coordinate with and keep the following agencies informed of the results of investigations made and mitigation actions taken under this Plan:

-8.1 National Park Service.
+9.1 National Park Service.

 The Jackson Hole Airport is located in Grand Teton National Park (Park) under authorization provided by a 1983 Agreement, which has been amended four times.
-Among other things the Third Amendment to the Agreement requires that the Airport Board act in good faith and in coordination and cooperation with the National Park Service to develop and implement such reasonable and cost-effective mitigation measures as may be available to reduce environmental impacts on the Park.
+Among other things the Third Amendment to the Agreement requires that the Airport Board act in good faith and in coordination and cooperation with the National Park Service to develop and implement such mitigation measures as may be available to reduce environmental impacts on the Park.
 Consistent with this obligation, the National Park Service (NPS) was promptly informed of the Airport's well sampling results in March 2020.
 Periodic reports to NPS have since been made and will continue to be made as appropriate.
 The Airport will also include a report on PFAS related actions in it required Biennial Report to NPS.

-8.2 Wyoming Department of Environmental Quality.
+9.2 Wyoming Department of Environmental Quality.